 The purpose and value of a complaints procedure are:

-- Ensures that complaints are considered fairly, dealt with at once within the agreed timescales
+- Ensures that complaints are considered fairly and dealt with at once within the agreed timescales.

 Customer satisfaction has to be monitored to improve the performance of the organisation.
 There are many indicators that can be used to monitor internal customer satisfaction and the quality of internal customer service provided by the organisation.
 This can be done by:

-- Check for any requests in service improvements
+- Check for any requests for service improvements.

 The purpose and value of monitoring internal customer satisfaction are:

-- Will help the organisation improve its working standards and service delivery
+- It will help the organisation improve its working standards and service delivery.

-- Internal customers when cared, will care for the organisation and bring in more external customers
+- Internal customers, when cared for, will care for the organisation and bring in more external customers.

-Feedback is a process through which an organisation receives reactions from customers regarding their products and services or performance of a particular task.
-It is an essential part in any business or organisation.
-Feedback helps with making future plans and progress in business.
+Feedback is a process through which an organisation receives reactions from customers regarding their products and services or the performance of a particular task.
+It is an essential part of any business or organisation.
+Feedback helps with making future plans and progress in the business.

 Some techniques for collecting and evaluating feedback are:

-- Comments book – This is not something everyone will like to use, but still can be left in a corner at reception for customers to write in comments and suggestions.
-In our organisation we have comments book for building maintenance issues
+- Comments book – This is not something everyone will like to use, but it can still be left in a corner at reception for customers to write in comments and suggestions.
+In our organisation, we have a comments book for building maintenance issues.

-- Complaints procedure – This is another process through which customers’ point of views and their problems can be heard.
+- Complaints procedure – This is another process through which customers’ points of view and their problems can be heard.
 It is a process through which customers can voice their thoughts.

 - Focus groups and participative evaluation processes can also be used to monitor customer satisfaction.
 Our organisation has an (______) day every year, where we get a chance to participate in discussions and evaluations on company’s progress, projects being worked on or to be started and any effects of organisation’s performance on customers, and how the customers feel about the organisation.
 There are also various activities to help improve communication and relationships between the internal customers and between the customers and the organisation.

-While all the above are different techniques to evaluate customer satisfaction, care has to be taken in order not to burden customers asking for feedback.
-The organisation has to make sure that customers are not pressurised and interested candidates can be asked to participate in focus groups and participative evaluation.
+While all the above are different techniques to evaluate customer satisfaction, care has to be taken in order not to burden customers by asking for feedback.
+The organisation has to make sure that customers are not pressured, and interested candidates can be asked to participate in focus groups and participative evaluations.